-The Access to Information Act gives Canadian citizens, permanent residents, individuals present in Canada, and corporations located in Canada the right to access information in federal government records that is not of a personal nature.
+The Access to Information Act gives Canadian citizens, permanent residents and any person or corporation present in Canada the right to access information in federal government records that is not of a personal nature.

 The ATIP Office is responsible for implementing and administering the Access to Information Act and the Privacy Act within SSHRC.
-It also ensures compliance with the legislation and related policies by the Treasury Board Secretariat.
+It also ensures compliance with the legislation and related Treasury Board Secretariat policies.

 The ATIP coordinator responds to both formal and informal requests for information held by and in the control of SSHRC, by either sending a copy of the records to requestors or arranging for requestors to review the records onsite.

-To make a formal request to SSHRC under the Access to Information Act or Privacy Act, complete either an Access to Information Request Form (Access to Information Act) or a Personal Information Request Form (Privacy Act), and submit your request by regular mail or email:
+If you are unable to submit a request online, you can complete either an Access to Information Request Form (Access to Information Act) or a Personal Information Request Form (Privacy Act) and submit your request by regular mail or email:

 Social Sciences and Humanities Research Council